AndrewFoxATU/SoC-Project/index.md

 <img src="https://raw.githubusercontent.com/AndrewFoxATU/SoC-Project/main/docs/assets/images/sources.png">

 The VGA timing logic made sure the display worked at 60 Hz and matched the 640x480 resolution.
-By changing (`clk_out1`) Output Freq requested in (`u_clock`) to 25.2MHz this allows the colours to change smoothly on the screen showing how to use basic timing and state machines to control a VGA display.
+By changing (`clk_out1`) Output Freq Requested in (`u_clock`) to 25.2MHz this allows the colours to change smoothly on the screen showing how to use basic timing and state machines to control a VGA display.
-(talk about the timings change)
+Below are the equations I did to find the Pixel Clock
 ```
 Pixel Clock = Total Pixels Per Frame x Refresh Rate